Three key insights from the UK Government’s latest report on employers’ demand for digital skills

 1. Digital skills are near-universal requirements

 Digital skills are not only required for high-skill jobs.
-They are now required across the full span of the labour market, ranging from entry-level call centre workers to sophisticated information technology roles.
+They are now required across the full span of the labor market, ranging from entry-level call center workers to sophisticated information technology roles.
 Even amongst low-skill jobs, 75% of postings are in digital occupations, increasing to 85% of middle-skill jobs and 83% of high-skill jobs.

 Demand by skill level

 We often think of digital skills in a white-collar context, however, it's surprising what’s required across a broad range of roles.
 For example, Microsoft Excel is often associated with consultants and finance roles, whereas in reality, these skills are also essential to administrative and HR assistants.
 Blue-collar roles also require digital skills: forklift drivers and warehouse workers often need to know how to use inventory management systems such as SAP.

 2. Digital skills offer a gateway to higher pay

 Somewhat unsurprisingly, people with digital skills can command higher salaries.
 The research found that roles requiring digital skills pay 29% over those roles that do not.
 This difference is apparent at all skill levels with the differential growing at higher levels.
 The salary differential for digital skills ranges from 14% for low-skill roles, 19% for middle-skill roles, and 33% for high-skill roles.